albietz/stochs/README.md

 The library is mainly used from Python through a Cython extension.
 Currently, SGD, (S-)MISO and (N-)SAGA are supported, for dense and sparse data.
 See the following reference for details:

 A. Bietti and J. Mairal.
-[Stochastic Optimization with Variance Reduction for Infinite Datasets with Finite-Sum Structure](https://arxiv.org/abs/1610.00970). arXiv 1610.00970, 2017.
+[Stochastic Optimization with Variance Reduction for Infinite Datasets with Finite-Sum Structure](https://arxiv.org/abs/1610.00970).
+NIPS, 2017.

 ## Installation
 The library requires Eigen >=3.3 (it will be downloaded automatically in the `setup.py` script unless the folder or symlink `include/Eigen` already exists)